-You can separate your website from its mobile counterpart.
-Mobile devices are not as powerful as computers and some pages will take longer to load, but they also account for half of your website’s total traffic.
-You can help reduce load times by removing plugins from your mobile site and help create a more mobile-friendly experience, without affecting your regular website.
+For example, you can separate your website from its mobile counterpart.
+Mobile devices are not as powerful as computers and some pages will take longer to load.
+You can help reduce load times by removing plugins from your mobile site and help create a more mobile-friendly experience.

 How to Speed Up Your Website With the Plugin Organizer

-Since this plugin is so powerful, you should create a backup of your website.
-This will ensure that if you make any mistakes while setting this plugin up that you cannot fix, you can revert your website to before the mistake was made.
+Since this plugin is website altering, you should create a backup of your website.
+This will ensure that if you make any mistakes while setting this plugin up that you cannot fix, you can revert your website before the mistake was made.

 Begin by clicking on Plugins and selecting the Add New option on the left-hand admin panel.